RealKareemAnees/OOP-Design-Patterns-in-TS/README.md

 weatherStation.setMeasurements(25, 60, 1013); // Output: Current conditions: 25°C and 60% humidity, Forecast: Pressure is 1013 hPa
 weatherStation.setMeasurements(30, 65, 1012); // Output: Current conditions: 30°C and 65% humidity, Forecast: Pressure is 1012 hPa
 ```

+> **When to use:**
+>
+> - Event-driven systems, such as GUIs or real-time data updates.
+> - When multiple parts of a system need to react to state changes in a centralized object.

+> **Key Benefits:**
+>
+> - Promotes loose coupling between the subject and observers.
+> - Dynamically adds or removes observers without modifying the subject.

+> **Common Pitfalls:**
+>
+> - Ensure observers properly unregister to avoid memory leaks.
+> - Be cautious of notification delays when dealing with large numbers of observers.

+# The end